Entercom Communications Corp. Reports Third Quarter Results

-As of September 30, 2016 the Company had $443.6 million of senior debt, capital leases and senior notes and $9.9 million in cash.
-In addition, the Company had $27.7 million in perpetual cumulative convertible preferred stock.
+As of September 30, 2015 the Company had $504.9 million of senior debt and senior notes and $9.2 million in cash.
+In addition, the Company had $27.6 million in perpetual cumulative convertible preferred stock.

 Earnings Conference Call and Company Information

-Entercom will hold a conference call regarding the quarterly earnings release on Monday November 7, 2016 at 10:00 AM Eastern Time.
-Investors will have the opportunity to submit questions to the Company regarding the earnings release by emailing their inquiries to firstname.lastname@example.org.
+Entercom will hold a conference call regarding the quarterly earnings release on Thursday, November 5, 2015 at 5:00 PM Eastern Time.
+Investors will have the opportunity to submit questions to the Company regarding the third quarter earnings release by emailing their inquiries to firstname.lastname@example.org.
 Questions should be sent at least 10 minutes prior to the call.
 The Company will only discuss inquiries made by email prior to the conference call.
 The public may access the conference call by dialing 888-889-0278 (passcode: Entercom).
-A replay of the conference call will be available and can be accessed either by dialing 800-873-2054 or by visiting the Company’s website: www.entercom.com.
+A replay of the conference call will be available and can be accessed either by dialing 800-839-2390 or by visiting the Company’s website: www.entercom.com.
 Additional information and reconciliation of same station results are available on the Company’s website at www.entercom.com.

 All references to per share data, unless stated otherwise, are presented as per diluted share.
 All references to shares outstanding, unless stated otherwise, are presented to exclude unvested restricted stock units.
 All references to net debt are outstanding debt net of cash on hand.